Explore this course:

 This MA offers an unparalleled opportunity to develop your insight into music and musical experience, which will help to shape your career, whether you go on to be a researcher, teacher or practitioner.

-Our department has a vibrant community of academics and students and, between us, we cover an extraordinary range of specialisms and interests.
-We currently have large projects on wellbeing and ageing, orchestras and the cultural life of Sheffield during the Covid-19 pandemic.
+Our department is vibrant community of academics and students and, between us, we cover an extraordinary range of specialisms and interests.
+We currently have large projects on music, dementia and technology; innovation in audience experiences of classical music; and supporting socio-musical dynamics in group singing.

 Accreditation